 STEP 1: If you think you may be eligible, complete our online CalFresh pre-screening form.

 Once we receive the form, a CalFresh team member will contact you to schedule an appointment.
 We are experiencing a high volume of pre-screen forms but we thank you for your patience in hearing from our team.

 STEP 2: Although the CalFresh application is online, we encourage you to work on the application with a CalFresh Outreach team member.
-They are familiar with the process and will likley get through the application faster.
+They are familiar with the process and will likely get through the application faster.

 STEP 3: Once the county receives your application, your 30-day application period begins.

 STEP 4: During this 30-day period, you will need to:

 - Complete an interview with the county office by phone or in person.
 The county office will call or mail you the date and time for your interview.

 - Let your CalFresh Outreach Team know if you have not heard from the county within the first seven days.

 STEP 5: You will have to provide verification documents to your county office.
 Examples of verification documentation include: